stefanolaru/post2.docs/validation.md

 > Name Field: John Doe
 > Email Field: john@example.com

+Enabling **strict schema** will exclude any additional fields not defined in the form schema.

 ## Form Validation

 **Backend validation is a MUST**.
 Frontend validation (browser native or javascript) can easily be bypassed, you can use it to improve the UX by providing instant feedback to your visitors.